-New federal study shows pandemic safety net helped prevent widespread hunger during the pandemic
+New federal study shows safety net helped prevent widespread hunger during the pandemic

 This is because “we threw the kitchen sink at hunger during the pandemic,” said Jeremy Everett, executive director, Baylor University’s Collaborative on Hunger and Poverty.
 “I’m shocked that we didn’t see a steeper increase [in hunger].
 I think it shows the remarkable resilience of organizations like Feeding America, World Central Kitchen and the school systems.”

-Everett points out that many of the enhanced programs and covid-related flexibilities are set to expire.
+Everett points out that many of the enhanced programs and pandemic-related flexibilities are set to expire.
 Enhanced unemployment benefits expired for many Americans this week; the federal eviction moratorium has also ended.

 An emergency benefit that brought all SNAP food assistance recipients up to the maximum allowable benefit will stop at the end of this month, and an increased benefit allowing access to fresh fruit, cheese and vegetables for low-income pregnant women, new mothers, infants and young children is also poised to expire at the end of September.

-Geri Henchy, director of nutrition policy at the Food Research and Action Center, a nonprofit organization for eradicating poverty-related hunger and undernutrition, calls the end of these programs a “hunger cliff.”
+Geri Henchy, director of nutrition policy at the Food Research and Action Center, a nonprofit organization dedicated to eradicating poverty-related hunger and undernutrition, calls the end of these programs a “hunger cliff.”

 She points to the USDA report’s hunger disparity by race, as well as the extremely high rate of food insecurity in households with children headed by single mothers, as evidence of work yet to be done.
-And while the number of American households experiencing food insecurity stayed fairly constant, the number of food insecure individuals in those households increased by 3 million, suggesting that lower-income Americans had to bunk up with relatives or others last year.
+And while the number of American households experiencing food insecurity stayed fairly constant, the number of food-insecure individuals in those households increased by 3 million, suggesting that lower-income Americans had to bunk up with relatives or others last year.

-“The takeaway is there are far too many hungry people in America,” Henchy said, “one in ten households.”
+“The takeaway is there are far too many hungry people in America,” Henchy said, “1 in 10 households.”

 The data is the result of an annual food security survey conducted in December among 34,000 households that comprise a representative sample of the U.S. civilian population of about 130 million households, said Alisha Coleman-Jensen, a social science analyst at the USDA’s Economic Research Service and one of the authors of the report.
-This is the first complete federal data to formally document the full extent of hunger and food hardship during the first year of the pandemic.
+This is the first complete federal data set to formally document the full extent of hunger and food hardship during the first year of the pandemic.

-Coleman-Jensen said the study authors found higher food insecurity among those who reported being unable to work, to find work, or to telework during the pandemic.
+Coleman-Jensen said the study authors found higher food insecurity among those who reported being unable to work, find work or telework during the pandemic.

-Since the start of the pandemic in 2020, the Census Bureau’s Household Pulse Survey, has been separately looking at how many Americans don’t have enough food over week-long periods of time.
-Those studies have found the number of Americans facing food hardship declined when the federal government increased food and cash assistance to struggling families by significant amounts at various times in the last year and a half.
+Since the start of the pandemic in 2020, the Census Bureau’s Household Pulse Survey has been separately looking at how many Americans don’t have enough food over week-long periods.
+Those studies have found the number of Americans facing food hardship declined when the federal government increased food and cash assistance to struggling families by significant amounts at various times in the past year and a half.